ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTP Cookies, etc. -- this is considered acceptable.

-The fingerprinting attack described above would be mitigated by a requirement that logs MUST use a deterministic signature scheme when signing SCTs ({{RFC-6962-BIS-09}} Section 2.1.4).
+The fingerprinting attack described above would be mitigated by a requirement that logs must use a deterministic signature scheme when signing SCTs ({{RFC-6962-BIS-09}} Section 2.1.4).
 A log signing using RSA is not required to use a deterministic signature scheme.

-\[ TBD: Should that be a capital MUST?? \]

 Since logs are allowed to issue a new SCT for a certificate already present in the log, mandating deterministic signatures does not stop